ianlintner/forum/docs/event_system/index.md

 3. **Position Changes**: Senators can be persuaded to change their stance on topics
 4. **Memory of Events**: Senators remember events, reactions, and interactions
 5. **Comprehensive Logging**: Detailed logging of all events for debugging and analysis
+6. **Relationship Development**: Senators develop relationships based on interactions
+7. **Faction Dynamics**: Faction alignments influence reactions and interruptions

 ## System Architecture

+The event system is built around a central EventBus that connects all components:

 ```mermaid
 flowchart TD